blvck93/AWS-Terraform-VPN-virtual-private-gateway/README.md

 Read more about this particural VPN setup - URL to be advertised

 # File structure
-- ec2.tf : Creates EC2 instance.
+- ec2.tf : Creates EC2 instance (just for testing).
 - outputs.tf : This file contains the outputs that are returned after the Terraform script is run - Peer IP addresses for two VPN connections and EC2 instance private IP.
 - provider.tf : This file containts root module of the script which is provider configurations
 - vars.tf : This file contains the values for the variables that are used in the script - VPN parameteres, VPC settings etc.